etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 - tutorial
 - React
 - Typescript
-draft: false
+draft: true
-type: 'project'
+type: 'tutorial'
 ---

 ## Overview
-This is a mini-tutorial illustrating how to create a simple, responsive resume page for your personal website using Gatsby, React function components and Typescript.
+This tutorial illustrates how to create a simple, responsive resume page for your personal website using Gatsby, React function components and Typescript.
 It assumes a basic knowledge of these three technologies.
 If that's not the case, check out these references before getting started:

 - [Set up Gatsby development environment](https://www.gatsbyjs.org/tutorial/part-zero/).
 - [Typescript in 5 minutes](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html)